ywallis/flatshare/README.md

 When installed, simply run `uv run fastapi dev` and the backend server will be running.

 The production version will use a postgres database.
 The development version runs on SQLite for quick iterations.

+You can also use the docker image at https://hub.docker.com/r/ywallis/oweyeah

 ## Flat